beet-software/dorm/README.md

 declare `OffsetPageRequest` as their accepted page type, so a statically typed `CursorPageRequest` call is rejected by the analyzer.

+For creation, `Creation.auto` follows the model's declared `IdentityGenerationStrategy`.
+Memory, BLoC, Firebase, Firestore, MongoDB, and the default HTTP flow obtain an identity before persistence.
+MySQL, PostgreSQL, and SQLite support `DatabaseGeneratedIdSpec` for supported single-key schemas;
+HTTP can do the same when its mapping uses `HttpIdentityLocation.none` and a creation response codec that resolves the returned identity.

 ## Implementing your own engine

 If you want to implement a new database engine for dORM, you can look at